BlockchainCommons/developer-web-site/_pages/sskr-faq.md

 ### What Can SSKR Do?

-SSKR allows you to protect a 32-byte seed.
+SSKR allows you to protect a seed.
 It's a tool for [Resilience](/principles/) intended to protect a seed from loss.

+The original SSKR was limited to 32-byte secrets, but SSKR Envelopes allow the storage of arbitrarily large amounts of data and metadata.

 ### What Are the Caveats to using SSKR?